Hisyeo/gjcidlu/README.md

 - [x] Make "No username to validate" error only appear once
 - [x] Get untranslated page working again and with grammar checking
 - [x] Add a button in the header that takes you right to the PRs for the repo
+- [x] Add link to submission files from translation entries in term detail pages

 ## Getting Started